The Legislative Process

 - Money Bills (section 77 of the Constitution); and

-- Bills amending the Constitution (section 74 of the Constitution); and
+- Bills amending the Constitution (section 74 of the Constitution)

 (Bills are often loosely referred to by the section of the Constitution which describes their procedure.
 For example "Section 75 Bills" refers to the ordinary Bills that do not affect the provinces etc..)

 The process of classifying a Bill into one of the four categories above is called "tagging" and will determine the procedures the Bill must follow to become law.
+If a Bill does not clearly fit into one category, or if it fits into more than one category, it is usually redrafted or split into more than one Bill.
 Bills are tagged by the Joint Tagging Mechanism (JTM), a Committee consisting of the Speaker and the Deputy Speaker of the National Assembly and the Chairperson and Permanent Deputy Chairperson of the National Council of Provinces.
 They are advised by the Parliamentary Law Adviser.
 The JTM decides on the classification of the Bill by consensus.

 (For more detail on the functions and procedure of the JTM, please refer to the Joint Rules of Parliament, as amended on 24 March 1999.)